inspec/inspec/docs-chef-io/content/inspec/resources/podman_network.md

 ### internal

-The `internal` tests whether the given Podman network is internal.
+The `internal` property tests whether the specified Podman network is internal.

 ```ruby
   its("internal") { should eq true }